 This reserve has been maintained to fund future initiatives and programmes to assist the Authority in achieving its medium-term financial targets.
 It is anticipated that this reserve will be utilised over the next four-five years.

-In 2021/2022 an amount of £1,838k has been added to this reserve to ensure future investment requirements can be met.
+In 2022/2023 an amount of £3,097k has been transferred to other reserves but £417k has been added to this reserve to ensure future investment requirements can be met.